 To find out the answers, Indeed conducted a survey of over 1000 HR managers and technical recruiters at US companies of all sizes.
 Here’s what they told us.

-So just what do employers think about bootcamp graduates?
+Just what do employers think about bootcamp graduates?
 It turns out that they hold them in pretty high esteem.

 An impressive 72% of respondents consider bootcamp grads to be just as prepared and just as likely to perform at a high level than computer science grads.
 Some go further: 12% think they are more prepared and more likely to do better.
 By contrast, only 17% have doubts.